neilramaswamy/structured-streaming/docs/guides/io/sources.md

       .format("rate")
       .option("rowsPerSecond", 10)
       .load();

-    // Write the streaming DataFrame to a table df.writeStream()
-      .option("checkpointLocation", "path/to/checkpoint/dir")
-      .toTable("myTable");

-    // Check the table result
-    spark.read().table("myTable").show();

-    // Transform the source dataset and write to a new table spark.readStream()
-      .table("myTable")
-      .select("value")
-      .writeStream()
-      .option("checkpointLocation", "path/to/checkpoint/dir")
-      .format("parquet")
-      .toTable("newTable");

-    // Check the new table result
-    spark.read().table("newTable").show();
     ```

     === "R"

     Not available in R.

 ### Rate source per micro-batch

 The name for the rate source per micro-batch format is `rate-micro-batch`.
 Each output row contains a timestamp and value, where timestamp is a `timestamp` data type containing the time of message dispatch, and value is of `long` data type containing the message count, starting from 0 as the first row.
+For example, batch 0 produces values 0~999 and batch 1 produces values 1000~1999, and so on.
+Every record produced has a different message count value and a different generated time stamp, even across partitions

 ??? info "Supported Options"
     | Option Name             | Information                                                                                        | Default         | Required?   |